oliverbaumann/oliverbaumann.github.io/_pages/research.md

 ---
 layout: archive
-title: "Research"
+title: "Papers"
-permalink: /research/
+permalink: /papers/
 author_profile: true
 ---

-My research is at the intersection of **organization design, innovation, and strategy**.
+My research is at the intersection of organization design, innovation, and strategy.
 In particular, my research focuses on two broad questions:

 1. How can organizations best cope with complexity?
 2. How can organizations incentivize and control innovation?